 - Water- Whenever I’m baking or feeding my sourdough starter, I use room temperature purified water.
 We actually have a Berkey water filter and LOVE it!
 So I just use my water straight from there.

 - Bread flour- My favorite and go-to brand of flour is King Arthur.
 I buy organic when I can!
 I’ll buy the organic bag from Thrive Market for the best price.
-All-purpose flour works fine for this recipe as well.
+All-purpose flour works just fine for this recipe as well and I personally use it often.
 Bread flour will just give it a chewier texture.
 I do know that gluten-free flour doesn’t work the same for this recipe!

 - Sea salt- Our go-to sea salt is from Redmond always.
 We buy it in bulk from their website.
 It’s unrefined sea salt meaning that it still contains the beneficial trace minerals!
 It’s also pure and unprocessed with is the best.
 You can use the code daddioskitchen for 15% off on their website.